boufnichel/boufnichel.github.io/_posts/2017-2-15-publish-localhost-to-internet.md

 2. [forward hq](https://forwardhq.com/)
 3. [beame.io](https://www.beame.io/insta-ssl.html)

-here an example of use :
+Here is an example of use :

 ![_config.yml]({{ site.baseurl }}/images/tunneling.gif)

-please share and enjoy !
+Please share and enjoy !

 Warning : use this for dev purposes only ;)